 - Cyber Security from the business’ point of view. (e.g., Should the CSO report to the CRO?)

-Benchmarking through surveys of council members about relevant company practices
+- Benchmarking through regular surveys of Council members about relevant company practices

-Cross disciplinary insights generated by the wealth of perspectives gathered from over 100 councils (covering more than 50 functions) that work together across geographies
+- Multifunctional insights generated by the wealth of perspectives gathered from 125+ Councils (covering more than 50 functions) that work together across geographies